wajidali30/wajidali30.github.io/README.md

-This repository is for personal webpage.
+This repository is for my personal webpage.
 @2024.
 All rights reserved